Architecture

 Rex is implemented as a small set of focused crates that form a pipeline:

-rexlang-typesystem): Hindley–Milner inference + ADTs + type classes; produces arexlang_typesystem::TypedExpr. - Evaluation (
+rex-typesystem): Hindley–Milner inference + ADTs + type classes; produces arex_typesystem::TypedExpr. - Execution (

 The crates are designed so you can use them independently (e.g. parser-only tooling, typechecking-only checks, or embedding the full evaluator).